Car Insurance FAQs

 After you choose your cover, you’ll be redirected to the insurer’s website, which has your prefilled information ready to go.
 They will ask for further details if needed.

 Depending on the policy, the insurer may require a vehicle inspection before they can grant you cover.
-This will delay your policy start date.
 In other cases, you may be covered immediately after applying.

 How do I make sure I’m getting the best deal on my car insurance?

 To ensure you’re getting the best deal on your car insurance for your needs and budget, it’s vital you shop around and compare policies.
-Our online comparison tool allows you to compare policies side by side, so you can clearly see the difference in premiums and cover, as well as any available discounts.
+Our car insurance comparison tool allows you to compare a selection of policies side-by-side, so you can clearly see the difference in premiums and cover, as well as any available discounts.

-We recommend you review your policy regularly to ensure you’re holding great-value cover, especially if there’s a change in your situation (i.e. you’ve moved houses, you’ve made a claim, or you’ve modified your car).
+We recommend you review your policy regularly to ensure you’re holding great-value cover, especially if there’s a change in your situation (e.g. you’ve moved houses, you’ve made a claim or you’ve modified your car).

 Third Party Cover